bltvvv/rag_assistant/README.md

 - **Source Referencing**: Can provide links to the source documents used for answers.
 - **Feedback Mechanism**: Allows users to provide feedback on answer helpfulness.
 - **Query Preprocessing**: Includes synonym expansion and language translation (Russian/English) to improve retrieval.
-- **Deployable on Yandex Cloud**: Designed to run continuously on a Yandex Cloud Virtual Machine.

 ---